DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

 \subsection{Singlet-triplet gap}

 The singlet-triplet gap, also called the spin gap, defined as the energy difference between the lowest singlet ($S_{0}$) and triplet states ($T_{1}$) of a given molecule, contains important information about a possible magnetic character as well as electron-correlation effects in the system.
 In our case, it is defined as $\Delta E_{ST}=E(1^{3}B_{x})-E(1^{1}A_{y})$, here $(x=2$, $y=1)$ for the first two molecules with the $C_{2v}$ point group symmetry, and $(x=u,$ $y=g)$ for the third molecule with $C_{2h}$ point group symmetry.
 We saw in the previous section that the many particle wave function of the first singlet state ($S_{1}$) optically connected to $S_{0}$ is dominated by the single excitation $|H\rightarrow L\rangle$.
 Similarly, the many-particle wave function of $T_{1}$ is also dominated by the same orbital excitation $|H\rightarrow L\rangle$, as a result of which: (a) the many-particle wave function of the $T_{1}$ state will have the same point-group symmetry of $B_{2}$($C_{2v})$ or $B_{u}$($C_{2h}$) as that of the corresponding $S_{1}$ state, and (b) in the non-interacting tight-binding theory $T_{1}$ and $S_{1}$ will be degenerate.
 However, once the electron-electron interactions are taken into account as in the PPP model, the $S_{1}$-$T_{1}$ degeneracy gets lifted leading to a spin gap significantly smaller than the optical gap.
 Thus, it is obvious that the different spin and optical gaps of a system are a consequence of electron-correlation effects.
-In Table \ref{tab:Singlet-triplet-gap}, our PPP-CI results for the spin gaps $\Delta_{ST}$ for the three molecules are presented from which we conclude: (a) screened parameter based spin gaps are smaller than the standard parameter ones, and (b) spin gap of each molecule is significantly smaller than its optical gap (see Table \ref{tab:optical-gaps}) for PPP-CI calculations performed with both Coulomb parameters.
+In Table \ref{tab:Singlet-triplet-gap}, spin gaps $\Delta_{ST}$ of the three molecules calculated using PPP-CI and DFT approaches are presented, from which we conclude: (a) screened parameter based spin gaps are smaller than the standard parameter ones, while the DFT spin gaps are between the standard and screened parameter values, and (b) spin gap of each molecule is significantly smaller than its optical gap (see Table \ref{tab:optical-gaps}) for both PPP-CI as well as TDDFT calculations.
 On comparing the spin gaps of the two isomers, similar to their optical gaps, we find the spin gap of GQD-36-$C_{2v}$ to be larger than that of GQD-36-$C_{2h}$.
-Given the fact that our PPP-CI (screened) results on the optical gaps and several higher energy features in the absorption spectra of the three GQDs are found to be in very good agreement with the experiments, we expect the same will hold true for spin gaps as well.
+Given the fact that our PPP-CI (screened) as well as TDDFT results on the optical gaps and several higher energy features in the absorption spectra of the three GQDs are found to be in very good agreement with the experiments, we expect the same will hold true for spin gaps as well.